joemoose/psiops/docs/damage.md

 ### Stabilizing During Combat

-If you need to stabilize an *incapacitated* team member **during** combat, the action is complex and risky, and it uses a *mission clock* to track progress.
+If you need to stabilize an *incapacitated* team member **during** combat, the action is complex and risky and uses a *mission clock* to track progress.
 The clock typically has 4 segments.
 See [Mission Clocks](playing.md#mission-clocks).

 To stabilize, first acquire medical supplies, then make a *stabilization roll*.
 Roll **2d6 + TACTICS**.
 Apply the result as follows: